 There is a perception out there that, once the big city is far behind, it’s easy to get lost on Route 66.
 Wallis brushes it off, and says, as if to steel would-be travelers, “It’s damn hard to get lost on Route 66.
 And besides that, there’s no such thing as getting lost.
 Getting lost can be your best opportunity.
 It offers you a whole new set of gifts and approaches.
 Sometimes you have your best experiences when you’re so-called lost.”

-It was somewhere around here that Wheaton remembered why she started her journey in the first place.
+It was pretty much somewhere around here that Wheaton remembered why she started her journey in the first place.

 “After that, I vowed to drive the whole thing.
-My photographic projects tend to center around abandoned places.
+And my photographic projects tend to center around abandoned places.
 After seeing that deserted bit in California, I was curious to know how the whole Route looked.
 I wanted to photograph the ruins we left behind after the interstate changed everything.”

 Only 13 miles of Route 66 pass through Kansas, but they’re fantastic miles.
 Shortly after crossing the border from Missouri into Kansas, it passes through Galena, the prototypical Route 66 small town, and a vanguard of Route 66 revival.

-Galena provided a large chunk of the inspiration for Radiator Springs, the backdrop of the 2006 animated film, Cars, which, incidentally, features Wallis as the voice of the sheriff.
+Galena provided a large chunk of the inspiration for Radiator Springs, the backdrop of the 2006 animated film, >Cars.
 Next to a newly renovated 1920s KanOtex gas station sits a life-size “Tow Tater.” (“That’s not right,” legions of children will scream.
 “We own the rights,” Disney’s lawyers will wail.)

 It is the original, rusted out mining boom truck that inspired the animated character.